Chillu1/ModifierLibrary/Assets/Scripts/ModifierSystem/Design.md

 # Design questions
 * OnStatChange ComboModifierRecipe check, how?
 We don't have a generic function for all stat changes where we could check for combos
+* In EffectComponent, should be pass _targetComponent.Owner as acter instead of null?
+We might want to check owner, when its a normal non-condition effect?
+At some point.
 * CleanUpComponent only needed when we have remove?
 Automated with apply otherwise?
 * What more mechanics can refreshComponent have?
 * Recursion problem, when a condition event is triggered, there's a chance it will be triggered again by the same call.
 Disabling them fully is kinda uncool, since it makes some nice interactions impossible